eq19/feed/_drafts/exponentiation_zone.md

 [![TOE](https://user-images.githubusercontent.com/36441664/274626323-c1547d51-169b-471e-99ce-ba060f3ab603.jpg)](https://phys.libretexts.org/Bookshelves/College_Physics/College_Physics_1e_%28OpenStax%29/33%3A_Particle_Physics/33.06%3A_GUTs_-_The_Unification_of_Forces)

 The weak, strong and gravity forces are assigned to ***30, 31 and 32***.
 The unification and exchange are assigned to ***33 and 34*** which are then standing as the ***[lexer](https://www.eq19.com/multiplication/#assigning-a-lexer)*** and ***[parser](https://www.eq19.com/exponentiation/#parsering-structure)***.

+## Space Expansion

+Using this concept we are going to stimulate a model of the 11 dimensions throug the rank of their partition using github organizations of 13 repositories each.

 ```tip
 Each of the user profiles will have ***seven (7) user repositories*** consist of one (1) main of [`github.io`](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) and six (6) user pinned repositories.
 Meanwhile each of organizations will have one (1) profile of [`.github`](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile#adding-a-public-organization-profile-readme) repository and ***thirteen (13) organization repositories*** consist of one (1) main of [`github.io`](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site), and twelve (12) pinned repositories under [`member and public view`](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/customizing-your-organizations-profile#pinning-repositories-to-your-organizations-profile) of six (6) repositories each.